Properties Advertised on

 Finding a propertyCurrently we are advertising property in the postcode areas of L3, L7, L8, L17 and L15 but due to the turn around of properties and the current demand property listings are never available for long.
 We can fulfill any property requirements; from 1 bedroom to 6 bedrooms, flats to commercial units for shops and or offices.
 Don't hesitate to phone to register your interest.

-Making an applicationIf a property comes available to your liking there is then an application process, a tenancy application form needs to be fill out along with its fees of £49.99 per person per application.
+Making an applicationIf a property comes available to your liking there is then an application process, a tenancy application form needs to be filled.
 These will then be used to vet your application against the landlords and our Company requirements.
 Completing this application form does not guarantee a tenancy and in some cases a guarantor will be required.
 Any application form fees are not refundable as they are part of our in-house process.
 During the application process you will need to provide multiple forms of identification and current address.
 These will include; a valid passport, driving License, utility bills and bank statements.

 Who decides if you're successful?Ultimately the final decision on any tenant is down to the Landlord, he is the owner and has all the risk involved.
 All landlords will have different factors which effect there decision; pet owners and smokers are the most common reason for being rejected in the application process.